Using our collections

 A link to regulations relating to capturing and using images from our collections is available here.

 Quoting from unpublished material

-Readers wishing to publish quotations or to cite from any unpublished material (archives, manuscripts, typescripts, unpublished photographs, theses or records) held in this archive must seek either the permission of King’s College London, or the Trustees of the Liddell Hart Centre for Military Archives, by contacting the Archives Services Manager by email or letter.
+Readers wishing to publish quotations or to cite from any unpublished material (archives, manuscripts, typescripts, unpublished photographs, theses or records) held in the Foyle Special Collections Library must seek permission.

 - of entire documents

 - General acknowledgments for permission to use material in the Foyle Special Collections Library should be made to King’s College London, Foyle Special Collections Library.

 - No copyright material should be used in any publication without first obtaining permission from the copyright holder

 Regulations concerning the use of material from Archives collections is available here

 Quoting from published material